NarcolepticFrog/RedstoneMultimeter/Readme.md

 ## Multiplayer Support

 As of version 0.4, the Redstone Multiplayer mod has multiplayer support, enabling you to debug and experiment with friends!
 The necessary server-side modifications are included in the latest version of carpet mod.
-You can get the latest "snapshoty" version of carpet mod from the `public-info` channel on the SciCraft discord channel (https://discord.gg/4qaMFUN).
+You can get the latest "snapshotty" version of carpet mod from the `#mods` channel on the SciCraft discord channel (https://discord.gg/4qaMFUN).
 To enable the redstone multimeter mod support in carpet, you will need to set the carpet rule `redstoneMultimeter` to `true` (e.g., by executing `/carpet redstoneMultimeter true`).
 See the Meter Groups section for more information about organizing meters in multiplayer.

 ## The User Interface